Ezzhingy/detectree2-application/README.md

 #### Creating a new security group on Virtual Private Cloud (VPC)

 1. Go to the security groups tab on the VPC dashboard
-2. Create a new security group with
+2. Create a new security group with an inbound rule of:

    a.
 IP version: `IPv4`
    b.
 Protocol: `TCP`
    c.
 Port range: `5000`